Flecs v4.0

 The reason for the latter limitation is that allowing for operations on the iterated over entity would cause the system to modify the storage it is iterating, which could cause undefined behavior similar to what you'd see when changing a vector while iterating it.

-The following example shows how to create a no_readonly system:
+The following example shows how to create a immediate system:

 • C